Jaydee94/kubeseal-webgui/README.md

 ### Optional: random secret value generator

-Since version `>=4.3.0` a random generator for secret values can be activated in the ui via a configuration parameter.
+Since version `4.3.0` a random generator for secret values can be activated in the UI via a configuration parameter.
 To activate the random secret value generator set the helm parameter `ui.enableRandomStringGenerator` to `true`.

 ## Usage